-Thus, we adjust the nominal interest rate to the number of periods when the compounding will happen during the whole term of deposit or loan.
+Thus, we adjust the nominal interest rate to the number of periods when the compounding will happen during the whole term of the deposit or loan.

-Effective annual rate= (1+ (nominal rate/ number of the compounding periods)) ^ (number of the compounding periods)-1
+Effective annual rate= (1+ (nominal rate / number of the compounding periods)) ^ (number of the compounding periods)-1

-How to Calculate the EAR
+How to Calculate the Effective Annual Rate

 To calculate the effective annual rate using the formula, follow the following steps: